RusulAlKaisy/CSPEvolution/README.md

 * iqtree-2.2.2.6

 ## Repository structure
 The repository contains all custom-developed code pertinent to the thesis project and the thesis preparation project (2023).
 The code is segregated into different files based on their functionality or purpose.

-* Data analysis: Contains code files related to data analysis.
-* Visualization: The repository holds code files for generating visualization, plots, and graphs to illustrate the findings
+The repository holds code files for generating plots and visualization to represent the data.
+Furthermore, it contains code related to data analysis.
+The files are organized and labeled in accordance with the sequential steps as seen below on the flowchart